-School-age (between 5 and 19 years) represents a range of critical stages, both in terms of physical and neurological development.
+School-age (between 5 and 19 years) represents a range of critical stages in both physical and neurological development.
 Each developmental stage is nutritionally sensitive and demands food security, ensuring stable access to and availability of a high-quality diet to meet nutritional requirements.

 - Biology/nutritional needs of school-age children and how they impact function and exert effect on key biological systems (e.g., growth, neurodevelopment, endocrinology, reproductive health, etc.)